Staubgeborener/Klipper-Backup/docs/configuration.md

 "printer_data/config/another-directory/single-file_b.cfg" \
 )
 ```

+It is also possible to use a [multi printer setup](faq.md#klipper-backup-with-multiple-instances).

 ## .gitignore (do not upload certain files)
 To edit the `.gitignore` file, which is responsible for preventing certain files from being uploaded, you have to name the corresponding files in the `.env` file.
 This is important because you do not want to have sensitive data like passwords, tokens, etc. in a public backup.
 This also means that this file prevents your token from being [revoked](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/token-expiration-and-revocation#token-revoked-when-pushed-to-a-public-repository-or-public-gist).